 The mere mention of hair spray can conjure up images of the 80’s.

-You know, huge, crunchy hair that doesn’t seem to move, even
+You know, huge, crunchy hair that doesn’t seem to move, even in beach-level wind.

 Luckily for us (and our hair), the times have changed, and the focus is now on products that hold a style but still look natural.